CNAG-Biomedical-Informatics/pheno-ranker/docs/tutorial-json-format.md

     # Set the primary key for the objects
     primary_key: title

-    # Set the allowed terms / properties
+    # Set the allowed terms or properties for use with include|exclude-terms
     allowed_terms: [country,genre,year]
     ```